informa/reactnd-project-myreads-starter/README.md

 - After the update, the App updates state of the books, and sends the new data to the other components.

 ### Category names
 I Added a helper data file `shelves.js`, which holds the shelf category names.
-I used this in BookShelves.js map over shelves, contruct the select options in the BookShelfChanger, and shelf name in the Book.js.
-I decided to add this if shelves change name it can be easily updated in one place.
+I used this in BookShelves.js map over shelves, construct the select options in the BookShelfChanger, and shelf name in the Book.js.
+I decided to add this if shelves change names it can be easily updated in one place.

 ## Hierarchy of Components
 ```bash